Primer Grants

 The aim of this project is threefold:

-1. to determine the optimal dosage of heat therapy (bathing duration and water temperature) for lowering blood pressure
+- To determine the optimal dosage of heat therapy (bathing duration and water temperature) for lowering blood pressure.

-2. to further investigate the physiological mechanisms driving this change
+- To further investigate the physiological mechanisms driving this change.

-3. to examine how heat therapy might improve non-physical aspects of hauora
+- To examine how heat therapy might improve non-physical aspects of hauora.

 2021